mattpolzin/JSONAPI/documentation/client-server-example.md

 // Create relationship typealiases because we do not expect
 // JSON:API Relationships for this particular API to have
-// Metadata or Links associated with them. typealias ToOneRelationship<Entity: JSONAPIIdentifiable> = JSONAPI.ToOneRelationship<Entity, NoMetadata, NoLinks>
+// Metadata or Links associated with them. typealias ToOneRelationship<Entity: JSONAPIIdentifiable> = JSONAPI.ToOneRelationship<Entity, NoIdMetadata, NoMetadata, NoLinks>
-typealias ToManyRelationship<Entity: Relatable> = JSONAPI.ToManyRelationship<Entity, NoMetadata, NoLinks>
+typealias ToManyRelationship<Entity: Relatable> = JSONAPI.ToManyRelationship<Entity, NoIdMetadata, NoMetadata, NoLinks>

 // Create a typealias for a Document because we do not expect
 // JSON:API Documents for this particular API to have Metadata, Links,